40 Things to Do in Kyoto, Nara, Osaka & Where to Stay

 As Japan’s third largest city, Osaka has several huge stations including Shin-Osaka Station on the Tokaido Shinkansen line running to Kyoto, Nagoya and onto Tokyo.
 A thriving city, Osaka is all about having a good time boasting some of Japan’s best food, shopping and nightlife.
 Though it may not have the historic attractions of Kyoto and Nara, if you’re asking whether it’s worth visiting, the answer is definitely yes!
 Friendly, fun and plenty to do other than visit temples, Osaka is just the tonic many visitors are looking for, starting with:

 28 / THE FOOD – SOME OF JAPAN’S BEST!

 Anyone who has visited Osaka will know all too well, it’s one great city for food!
+You’ll find fantastic food throughout the city starting and there’s no better place to start than the city’s famous Dotonbori precinct.
 Forget the fine dining of Kyoto, Osaka is all about eating on the street and packed, lively restaurants serving its famous:

 29 / THE FOOD… AND THEN THERE’S ALL THE REST!